skippyr/river-dreams/README.md

 ## What about the name?

-Pará is a state that is well know about its rivers with a culture that is heavily influenciated by it.
+River Dreams is inspired by Pará's culture, a state of Brazil.
+That is a state that is well know about its rivers with a culture that is heavily influenciated by it.
 And I am a person with dreams, so I though why not to call it "River Dreams"?

 ## Installation/Uninstallation